untakenJ/eaisy-email/README.md

 A customizable web application that makes it easy for people to email you!

+For any feedback, just try our tool to [email the author](https://eaisyemail.lzhang.org/)!

 ## Overview

 This project provides a user-friendly website where visitors can easily send emails to the website owner.
 You can customize it with your own name, preferred language, and email settings.